Skylanderfree/SMOO-dev-branch-tweaks/README.md

+# CHECK OUT THE `DEV` BRANCH NOT `MAIN`

 # This fork adds the following features to the `dev` branch
 - No poof particles
 - Hide important things in debug menu when in gamemode
 - Adds captain's hat

 ## TODO
-- Fix Freeze tag keyboard crashing
+- Fix captain's hat double hair on certain mario models
 - Making the `dev` branch stable

 ### V V everything at bottom is completely unchanged V V